What are my rights as a salaried employee in Colorado?

 • Meal breaks and rest: Salaried employees in Colorado have the right to designated break times during their workday, ensuring they have an opportunity to rest and recharge under state labor laws.

-• Minimum wage: Salaried employees categorized as non-exempt in Colorado have the entitlement to receive the state’s minimum wage i.e.$14.42.
+• Minimum wage: Salaried employees categorized as non-exempt in Colorado are entitled to the state’s minimum wage, which is $14.42.

-• Protection with federal regulations: Colorado’s salaried workforces are protected with federal regulations, including the Fair Labor Standards Act (FLSA), the Family and Medical Leave Act (FMLA), and the Occupational Safety and Health Act (OSHA).
+• Protection with federal regulations: Colorado’s salaried workforces are protected by federal regulations, including the Fair Labor Standards Act (FLSA), the Family and Medical Leave Act (FMLA), and the Occupational Safety and Health Act (OSH Act).

 • Overtime compensation: Non-exempt salaried employees have the opportunity to receive overtime compensation at a rate of 1.5 times their standard hourly wage for any hours worked beyond 40 hours in a single workweek.